Climate Leadership and Community Protection Act

 The Climate Leadership and Community Protection Act (CLCPA) is a plan signed into law on July 18, 2019 to address climate change and reach net zero emissions in New York State.
 The Act sets the goals to reduce emissions to 40% below 1990 levels by 2030 and then to 85% below 1990 levels by 2050.
 The remaining 15% of emissions will be offset, such as by planting trees which take carbon dioxide out of the air, to reach net zero emissions.

 Specific emission targets by sector

 One of the main hurdles to reaching this goal is dramatically transferring the source of energy within New York State.
 By 2030, New York aims to get 70% its electricity from renewable sources and by 2040 the goal is to have all the state's electricity come from carbon-free sources like wind and solar energy.
 Some New York utility providers claim this goal is too ambitious and will result in higher bills for New York residents.
-Already about 60% of electricity within New York State is being produced by carbon free sources, mainly hydroelectric dams and nuclear power plants.
+In 2019, at the time of the bill's passage, about 60% of electricity within New York State was being produced by carbon-free sources, mainly hydroelectric dams and nuclear power plants.